andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 Form Instance
 -------------

-If you use more than one simple email form on the same page, you need to give each one a unique number to differentiate them from the other forms.
+If you use more than one **Classic** forms on your website, even on different pages, you need to give each one of them a unique number to differentiate them from each other.

 .. index:: Send Results CC